jacqui/structured-data-editor/README.md

 ## About

-This platform uses Node.js, with the Express and Mongoose libraries to allow for rapid application development and quick protoyping.
+This platform uses Node.js, with the Express and Mongoose libraries to allow for rapid application development and quick protoyping for projects that involve structured data.

-If you don't need features like SPARQL support all you need is Node.js and MongoDB installed and you are good to go.
-You can also deploy it to Heroku.
+If you don't need features like SPARQL support all you need is Node.js and MongoDB installed.
+If you don't want to install anything locally you can also just deploy it to Heroku (there is a magic button for doing that below).

 The focus of this platform is utility and ease of use.
 It aims to be informed by and compliant with existing relevant standards.